Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

-Algorithm \mynameref{alg:m_GRRE} greedily excludes trips from $T'$ and introduces a growing set $R$ of rejecting trips.
-In addition, a variable $m$ is used to indicate how many adopting trips from $T' \setminus R$ are included in the set $\overline{T}^k$ and $m$ is increased by $\eta$ at each iteration.
-Using $T' \setminus R$ directly would lead to many rejections, so the algorithm proceeds carefully when choosing $\overline{T}^k$ early on.
-Algorithm \mynameref{alg:m_GRRE} terminates when it meets the following two conditions at an iteration $k \geq 2$: \begin{enumerate} \item the design is stable, i.e., $\mathbf{z}^{k} = \mathbf{z}^{k-1}$; \item $m - \eta \geq |{T'}_{adp}^k|$. \end{enumerate} Note that condition 1 alone is not adequate.
-Indeed, in early stages, the algorithm tends to find the same design because $m$ is still relatively small.
-The designs found by Algorithm \mynameref{alg:m_GRRE} may not satisfy either of correct rejection property or correct adoption property.
+Algorithm~\mynameref{alg:eta_GRRE} greedily excludes trips from $T_{latent}$ and introduces a growing set $R$ of rejecting trips.
+In addition, a variable $m$ is used to indicate how many adopting trips from $T_{latent} \setminus R$ are included in the set $\overline{T}^k$ and $m$ is increased by $\eta$ at each iteration.
+Using $T_{latent} \setminus R$ directly would lead to many rejections, so the algorithm proceeds carefully when choosing $\overline{T}^k$ early on.
+Algorithm \mynameref{alg:eta_GRRE} terminates when it meets the following two conditions at an iteration $k \geq 2$: \begin{enumerate} \item the design is stable, i.e., $\mathbf{z}^{k} = \mathbf{z}^{k-1}$; \item $m - \eta \geq |T_{adp}^k|$. \end{enumerate} Note that condition 1 alone is not adequate.
+Indeed, in early stages, the algorithm may tend to find the same design because $m$ is still relatively small.
+As a result, condition 2 is firstly employed to guarantee that the algorithms delve into a greater number of iterations.
+Nevertheless, it is crucial to acknowledge that beyond the point where $m$ exceeds $|T_{adp}^k| + \eta$, the algorithm will commence producing designs similar to those from earlier iterations.
+This is likely due to the decrease in $\hat{T}$ over iterations when many trips are included in $R$, which might also lead to oscillating results between iterations.
+Thus, condition 2 serves the purpose of striking a balance between these two effects.
+The designs found by Algorithm \mynameref{alg:eta_GRRE} may not satisfy either the {\sc Correct Rejection} property or the {\sc Correct Adoption} property.
 Instead, this algorithm is particularly designed to provide a rapid approximation.

-\begin{rmk} Because of possible oscillations in ODMTS designs between iterations, the \mynameref{alg:m_GRRE} algorithm reports the design with the minimal objective instead of the last design.
+\begin{rmk} Because of possible oscillations in network designs between iterations, the \mynameref{alg:eta_GRRE} algorithm reports the design with the minimal objective instead of the last design.
 These oscillations occur as the set $\overline{T}^{k}$ does not monotonically increase.
-Note that if the last design $\textbf{z}^{k}$ is reported, then the algorithm satisfies the correct adoption property (Property~\ref{property:adopt}) given that $\textbf{z}^{k} = \textbf{z}^{k-1}$. \end{rmk}
+Note that if the last design $\mathbf{z}^{k}$ is reported, then the algorithm satisfies the {\sc Correct Adoption} property (Property~\ref{property:adopt}) given that $\mathbf{z}^{k} = \mathbf{z}^{k-1}$. \end{rmk}